robbiehume/chatgpt-recall/README.md

 - **Embedding Generation:** Generates vector embeddings for message content using OpenAI's API (`text-embedding-3-small` by default).
 - **Robust Parsing:** Handles variations in the export format (e.g., top-level list or dictionary).
 - **DynamoDB Integration:** Loads extracted messages into a specified DynamoDB table, storing conversation ID, message ID, author, timestamp, content, and the generated `ContentEmbedding`.
-- **Vector Store Integration (Planned):** The ingestion process will be modified to also load embeddings and relevant metadata into a dedicated vector store (Weaviate planned for local development) to enable efficient similarity search.
+- **Vector Store Integration:** The ingestion process loads embeddings and relevant metadata into a dedicated Weaviate vector store (running locally via Docker Compose) to enable efficient similarity search.
 - **Efficient Updates (Diff and Delete):** When re-processing, compares the newly parsed canonical messages against existing messages for that conversation in DynamoDB.
 It then performs a batch operation to:
   - `DELETE` messages that are no longer part of the canonical thread.
   - `PUT` new or updated messages (DynamoDB's `put_item` handles both inserts and updates).